ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 writes it.
 This is why it is important for this library to have well commented and documented source code.
 Comments that contradict the code are worse than no comments.
-Always make a priority of keeping comments up-to-date with the code.
+Always make a priority of keeping comments up to date with the code.

 Comments should be complete sentences.
 The first word should be capitalized, unless it is an identifier that begins with a lowercase